radiusxyz/bolt/guides/mainnet-genesis/README.md

 - `<your-rpc-url>` is the URL of the Ethereum RPC node you are using
 - `<your-operator-address>` is the Ethereum address of your operator

+> [!NOTE]
+> The operator registration should immediately go through, but it won't be active yet.
+> The activation process takes 24 hours.

 ### Step 3 (optional): Deposit collateral in EigenLayer strategies

 You can already start depositing collateral for the AVS through one of the